 A Message to Our Community on COVID-19: Serving You in Difficult Times

-Dear Essex County Learning Community (ECLC) friends and partners: as we continue our work under conditions imposed by the COVID-19 pandemic, we want you to know first and foremost that we at Full Frame Communications and the Center for Collaborative Education (CCE) are here as a resource to you.
-We invite you to call upon us in these difficult times—just to make a friendly connection, and/or to help problem-solve around the issues that may arise in the coming weeks.
+Dear Essex County Learning Community (ECLC) friends and partners: as we continue our work under conditions imposed by the COVID-19 pandemic, we want you to know first and foremost that the ECLC is here as resources to you.
+We invite you to call upon us in these difficult times—just to make a friendly connection, and/or to help problem-solve around the issues/challenges that may arise.
 Caring for the caregivers is central to ECLC's vision, and that has never been more true than it is today.
 Please reach out, utilize our resources on this site, attend our events/opportunities for reflection, and know that our ongoing commitment to educators includes walking with you in these unprecedented times. - The ECLC Team

 A Community-Driven Approach to School Change

 Vision: Within a nurturing, cross-district community of practice, educators continuously develop the mindsets, strategies and tools they need to create cultures of belonging in schools–for both students and adults.
 What We Believe...
 The research is clear: when teachers are learning, so are their students.
 Moreover, when educators are appreciated as valued professionals, on a par with other professionals in our society, they are better able to appreciate the rich array of students who enter their schools and classrooms.

 The Essex County Learning Community (ECLC) serves educators in small and medium-sized school districts in close geographic proximity to one another.
 Taking a relational approach, we gather superintendents, principals, department directors, and teachers together on a deep journey toward more effectively meeting the needs of all their students.
 Specifically, we focus on appreciating the learning assets and better addressing the needs of students with learning disabilities, learning and attention issues, and exposure to trauma, as well those who have not been served well under past and current systems because of structural inequities based on race, culture, income, language, and gender.